North Korea–Russia relations: Under Vladimir Putin

-In February 2014, during the 2014 Winter Olympics in Sochi, Krasnodar Krai, a delegation headed by Kim Yong-nam travelled to represent North Korea, even though the latter did not participate in these Olympics.
+In February 2014, during the 2014 Winter Olympics in Sochi, Krasnodar Krai, a delegation headed by president of the Presidium of the Supreme People's Assembly Kim Yong-nam travelled to represent North Korea, even though the latter did not participate in these Olympics.
 Kim had a meeting with President Putin, and also met a number of Russian parliamentarians and state officials in Moscow en route to the Games in Sochi.
-These included Valentina Matvienko and Ilyas Umakhanov of the Russian Federation Council, Mikhail Margelov, the chair of the International Affairs Committee of the same body, and Vice Foreign Minister Igor Morgulov.
+These included senators Valentina Matvienko and Ilyas Umakhanov of the Federation Council, Mikhail Margelov, the chair of the International Affairs Committee of the same body, and Vice Foreign Minister Igor Morgulov.
 Korean Central Television (KCTV) also introduced the opening ceremony of the Sochi Winter Olympics on the day it took place, the 8th, focusing on the presence of Kim Yong-nam.

+North Korea recognizes the Russian annexation of Crimea in 2014.
 In October 2014, the new North Korean Foreign Minister, Ri Su-yong, made a ten-day visit to Russia.
 In November 2014 North Korean leader Kim Jong Un's special envoy, Choe Ryong-hae, made a seven-day visit to Russia.
 During his trip, he met with Russian President Vladimir Putin, delivering a letter to him from Kim Jong Un, and with Russian Foreign Minister Sergey Lavrov.